What are swimlanes and how to use them?

 Kanban Tool’s swimlanes are a fantastic way to manage several similar projects on one board, bringing an overview of them all to one place, while still leaving you the ability to concentrate on just one at a time, through collapsing the others.

-You’re welcome to make use of them in any way you like.
+You can use them in any way you see fit.
 Below are the most common examples.

 - Keeping one swimlane per client or per product.